ImaneBenHassine/Apache-Spark/README.md

 Maven Scala Plugin
 The maven-scala-plugin is used for compiling/testing/running/documenting scala code in maven.

-### 3.Debugging Errors with Scala
+### 3. Debugging Errors with Scala

-- when I submit the Spark Job it gives below error :
+- when submiting the Spark Job it gives below error :

           Caused by: java.lang.ClassNotFoundException: org.apache.spark.sql.SparkSession

   fixed by adding "Include dependencies with Provided scope" to the Run/Debug Configuration :

   ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/ac58fda7-26d5-40f2-8482-d4241a76566e)

 - when saving an RDD to a file :